ibm-cloud-docs/discovery-data/nlu.md

 1. Click **Apply changes and reprocess**.

 Enrichments that you enable are applied to the documents in random order.
-For more information about how to remove an enrichment, see [Managing enrichments](/docs/discovery-data?topic=discovery-data-manage-enrichments).
+For information about how to remove an enrichment, see [Managing enrichments](/docs/discovery-data?topic=discovery-data-manage-enrichments).

 ## Entities
 {: #nlu-entities}